Tips for Painting High Ceilings and Stairwells

 To paint and repair vaulted and cathedral ceilings, use two 8 or 10 foot step ladders and a couple 2x8's to build a moveable scaffolding.
 Keep the ladders fairly close together and use a 10 foot boards to prevent bowing and bouncing as you walk across the scaffold.
 Too much vibration like this could cause the ladders to shift and the board to become unstable.

 For standard eight and nine foot ceilings a smaller scaffolding can be built using a sawhorse or chair, and a step ladder to support the 2by boards.
 Here too, keep the scaffolding board fairly short to keep vibrations to a minimum.

 Painting High Ceilings from the Floor

-To do the painting fill a brush and tape it to the end of the extension pole using masking tape.
-Set the brush so the threads on the pole press against the metal band around the bristles and then wrap the tape a few times around the two near the tip of the brush handle.
-Wrap a couple turns of tape again, a few inches farther up the handle to hold it in two places.
+To do the painting, fill a brush with paint and tape it to the end of the extension pole using masking tape.
+Set the brush so the end of the pole presses against the ferrule and then wrap a few turns of tape around the two, near that point.
+Wrap a few more turns of tape a couple inches farther down the brush handle to hold it to the pole in two places.